Andhra Pradesh: Media

-The total number of registered newspapers and periodicals in the state for the years 2020–21 was 5,798.
-There were 1,645 dailies, 817 weeklies, 2,431 monthlies, and 623 fortnightlies.
-Telugu dailies number 787 with a circulation of 9,911,005, while English dailies account for 103 with a circulation of 1,646,453.
-Eenadu, Sakshi, and Andhra Jyothi are the top three Telugu daily newspapers in terms of circulation in India and are also the top three Telugu news sites.
-BBC Telugu news was launched on 2 October 2017.
-Several privately owned news media outlets are considered biased towards specific political parties in the state.
+In 1902, Krishna Patrika was the first Telugu daily published from the region, and the Andhra Patrika was first published in 1908.
+As of 21 2020, there were 5,798 registered newspapers and periodicals in the state, including 1,645 dailies, 817 weeklies, 2,431 monthlies, and 623 fortnightlies.
+There were 787 Telugu dailies with an average circulation of 9.9 million and 103 English dailies with an average circulation of 1.6 million.
+Eenadu, Sakshi, and Andhra Jyothi were the top three Telugu dailies in terms of circulation and the top three Telugu news sites by number of visits.